 LP&L's investments in debt securities are valued using Level 2 by FTI Consulting using a matrix pricing technique.
 Matrix pricing is used to value securities based on the securities' relationship to benchmark quoted prices.
-Matrix prices are verified against investment reports from the City's Safekeeping Institution, Wells Fargo.
+Matrix prices are verified against investment reports from the City's Safekeeping Institution, Bank of New York Mellon.